ilveron/cyber-offense-and-defense/notes/13 - JWT Attacks.md

 - Accepting tokens with tampered algorithm
 - Weak encryption keys
 - Misunderstanding symmetric and asymmetric encryption (in symmetric cryptography once the single key is leaked, it's game over)
-- Using JWS thinking it is crpytographically encrypted
+- Using JWS thinking it is cryptographically encrypted